-Serious diseases in children are of great concern to families, the community, and the Department of Health and Senior Services.
+Serious diseases in children are of great concern to families, the community, and the Department of Health.
 Even though cancers among children represent only about one percent of all cancers, its patterns in the population merit special attention.

 This report presents rates and trends in childhood cancer from 1979 through 1995 for New Jersey and compares them to the nation.
 Overall, New Jersey mirrors the United States regarding the distribution and trends of occurrence and mortality from childhood cancer.
 During this 17 year period, incidence rates for most cancers which occur in childhood have increased slightly while mortality rates for every type of childhood cancer have decreased steadily.
 Researchers have speculated that various factors may be responsible for the increased number of reported cases, including improvements in access to medical care, more complete case ascertainment by registries, new or more extensive environmental exposures, secondary cancers caused by the treatment of the initial cancer, or random variation.